-Disciplined Agile (DA), is a process decision framework that puts individuals first and offers only lightweight guidance to help teams...
+What is Disciplined Agile?
+Disciplined Agile (DA), is a process decision framework that puts individuals first and offers only lightweight...

 Dual-track agile is a type of agile development in which the cross-functional product team breaks its daily development work into two tracks: discovery and delivery.The discovery track focuses on quickly generating validated product ideas for the backlog, and the delivery track focuses on turning those ideas into software ready for the market.

-The Eisenhower Matrix is a productivity, prioritization, and time-management framework designed to help you prioritize a list of tasks or...
+What is the Eisenhower Matrix?
+The Eisenhower Matrix is a productivity, prioritization, and time-management framework designed to help you prioritize...

 The engineering backlog lists and prioritizes the stories, epics, and/or initiatives that are to be worked on by the engineering team for a given sprint.
 Typical items in an engineering backlog include stories, bug fixes, and other engineering-related tasks.